markusressel/venv-install/README.md

 venv-uninstall <package-name> <command>
 ```

-This will remove the venv as well as the `/usr/bin/<command>` script.
+This will remove the venv as well as the symlink to its binary.